+- Closed and not too complex

+- "Topologcally Clean"

+- "Printable"

-- Closed and not too complex - "Topologcally Clean" (more later) - "Printable" (we will be more precise later) - And, unfortunately, choosing how to print is an art...
+And, unfortunately, choosing how to print is an art...

 3D, but not 3D

 3D TV, 3D cinema, 3d cameras, 3D cards/posters Is, actually, not 3D but just STEREOSCOPHIC 2D.

 3D environment (or reality) is reduced to two perspective images, generated by two side-by-side cameras, and each image is fed to the corresponding eye.